magnusfeuer/csv-test/README.md

 If a CSV string field contains quotes or other JSON/YAML-special characters, the output will not be JSON or YAML-compliant.

+2. No way to report a failed record parsing.
+If `IngestIface::ingest_record()` fails to read a record due to parsing error, etc, there is no way for the method to report this fact to the caller.

 ## IMPROVEMENTS